Difference-in-Differences with Multiple Events: Application: Minimum Wage and Teen Employment

-I first examine the correlation between minimum wage increase and Medicaid expansion.
-Figure \ref{fig:diag} reports the correlation diagnostic proposed in Equation \ref{eq:diag} by treatment cohort and years to minimum wage increase.
-It shows that states that increased the minimum wage also tend to adopt the Medicaid Expansion, especially for the cohorts from 2011 to 2014.
+Figure \ref{fig:diag} reports the correlation between minimum wage increase and Medicaid expansion using the diagnostic in Equation \ref{eq:diag}.
+States that increased the minimum wage also tend to adopt the Medicaid Expansion.
 For example. in a staggered DiD design with unconditional estimators, the estimates for the first year after the increase have a bias with the size of \getvar{bias_short}\% of the Medicaid Expansion effect.
 Overall, the average bias across all post-periods is \getvar{bias_avg}\% the Medicaid Expansion effect.
+Alarmingly, the correlation was not significant before the minimum wage increase, suggesting that pre-trends would not have been a good diagnostic in this case.

-The bias makes a substantial difference to the estimates.
-Figure \ref{fig:est} reports the short-term effects of minimum wage on teen employment.
-I first estimate a staggered DiD with CS' unconditional estimator (``naive'' specification).
-Similar to CS and \cite{Dube2016-pr}, I find negative effects on teen employment.
-However, when I use the Double DiD estimator to control for the expansion (``double'' specification), the negative effect in the year of the increase weakens from \getvar{short_naive} p.p. to \getvar{short_double} p.p. and turns statistically insignificant.
-If I summarize all post-increase periods, the overall effect changed from \getvar{post_naive} p.p. to \getvar{post_double} p.p., but both are insignificant.
+Figure \ref{fig:est} reports the short-term effects of minimum wage on teen employment, I focus on the year after the increase because treatment in the middle of the year attenuates the effect in the first year.
+With a staggered DiD with CS' unconditional estimator (``naive'' specification), I find negative effects on teen employment, similar to CS and \cite{Dube2016-pr}.
+However, when I use the Double DiD estimator to control for the expansion (``double'' specification), the negative effect in the first year after the increase weakens from \getvar{short_naive} p.p. to \getvar{short_double} p.p. and turns statistically insignificant.
+Summarizing all post-increase periods, the overall effect changed from \getvar{post_naive} p.p. to \getvar{post_double} p.p., but both are insignificant.
 This suggests that the negative effect of the ``naive'' specification is spurious due to the omitted event bias from the Medicaid Expansion.